Become a Yoast SEO pro:

 The beginner’s guide to Yoast SEO

 Let’s say you have a website but know little about SEO.
-But you’ve heard about Yoast SEO, and people have told you it’s a great tool to optimize your site for Google, Bing, and Yandex.
+But you’ve heard about Yoast SEO, and people have told you it’s a great tool to optimize your site for Google, Bing, Yandex and other search engines.
 So you install the Yoast SEO plugin.
-What’s next?
-Our plugin needs your input to help your pages rise to the top.
-In this beginner’s guide to Yoast SEO, we’ll guide you through the first steps to get the most out of this plugin and your content!
+What now?
+Well, our plugin needs your input to help your pages rise to the top of the search results.
+In this beginner’s guide to Yoast SEO, we’ll guide you through the most important steps to get the most out of this plugin and your content!

-SEO stands for Search Engine Optimization, which means optimizing your pages to get them to a high position in the search results of Google or any other search engine.
-If you have a website and you want to attract more people to it, SEO should be a part of your marketing strategy.
-Our plugin, Yoast SEO, helps you with that by fixing a lot of the technical stuff.
-But also by giving you feedback on your content, optimizing it for SEO, and getting higher rankings.
+SEO stands for Search Engine Optimization, which means optimizing your pages to get them to a high position in the search results of Google or other search engines.
+If you have a website and want to attract more people, SEO should be a part of your marketing strategy.
+Our plugin, Yoast SEO, helps you fix many technical issues.
+But also by giving you feedback on your content to optimize it for SEO and your website users.

 A beginner‘s guide to Yoast SEO